 If you have suffered from medical negligence in the past 3 years, the short answer is yes.

-However, medical negligence can be complicated, so we recommend that you speak with one of our expert solicitors - It’s Free.
+However, medical negligence can be complicated, so we recommend that you speak with one of our panel of expert solicitors - It’s Free.

 How much could I claim?